bendalab/plottools/doc/scalebars.md

 For vertical scalebars, `va` (vertical alignment) determines whether the anchor is on the 'top', 'center', or 'bottom' of the scalebar.
-The horizontal alignment ('ha') determines whether the annotation is to the 'left' or to the 'right' of the scale bar.
+The horizontal alignment (`ha`) determines whether the annotation is to the 'left' or to the 'right' of the scale bar.
+In the figure the position of the scalebar, the anchor point, is shown as a red circle.

 ![ypos](figures/scalebars-ypos.png)